mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/microflows/extract-and-use-sub-microflows.md

 When building microflows that span multiple functions, the best practice is to break down the large microflow into sub-microflows.
 Sub-microflows represent individual parts of the whole microflow, for example, specific functions.
 You can reuse any sub-microflows in other parts in the application.
 Furthermore, when you have very large and complex microflows, using sub-microflows can help you better manage your logic and business processes.
 Use sub-microflows to make your microflow easier to understand, modify, and troubleshoot if needed.

 For example, you can use sub-microflows to construct a microflow that imports data into the system.
-A data import process usually consists of several stages, such as data validation, import, and mapping the data into your Mendix domain model.
+A data import process usually consists of several stages, such as data validation, data import, and mapping the data into your Mendix domain model.
 As a best practice, instead of creating a single large microflow, you should extract the validation and mapping stages into their own sub-microflows to better manage the logic.

 {{% alert color="info" %}}
 In addition to increased transparency and easier troubleshooting, creating sub-microflows also means that you can reuse some of them in other processes.
 In the example above, processes other than data import may also require a validation stage.
-Creating a sub-microflow for the data validation allows you to reuse it in other microflows as needed.
+Creating a sub-microflow for the data validation allows you to reuse it in other microflows if needed.
 {{% /alert %}}

-This document will teach you how to do the following:
+This document teaches you how to do the following:

 * Create sub-microflows by extracting them from an existing microflow
 * Troubleshoot extractions of sub-microflows